-For that purpose a HTTP PUT/PATCH request must be sent on /api/domainpreferences/id resource and the emergency\mod property must be set to "true".
+For that purpose a HTTP PUT/PATCH request must be sent on /api/domainpreferences/id resource and the emergency\mode.

 - 3. Activate emergency mode using a command-line tool: Sipwise C5 provides a built-in script that may be used to enable/disable emergency mode for some particular or all domains. - Enable emergency mode: